exercism/abap/exercises/practice/itab-basics/.docs/instructions.md

 ## Step 3

-Now please sort the internal in the method `sort_itab` with the `GROUP` column in alphabetical order and the `NUMBER` column in descending order.
+Now please sort the internal table in the method `sort_itab` with the `GROUP` column in alphabetical order and the `NUMBER` column in descending order.

 ## Step 4